Japan tech strategy shifts see Sharp skid as Panasonic prospers

-TOKYO In an industry dominated by Apple Inc APPL.O, Samsung Electronics Co (005930.KS) and other Asian firms, the differing strategies used by Japan's technology firms to try to cope have led to losses for some and profits for others.
+TOKYO In an industry dominated by Apple Inc, Samsung Electronics Co and other Asian firms, the differing strategies used by Japan's technology firms to try to cope have led to losses for some and profits for others.

 "I believe it is my responsibility to compile a new business plan as soon as possible," Sharp Chief Executive Officer Kozo Takahashi told reporters at a briefing in Tokyo on Tuesday.
 Sharp will present a new business plan around May, he said.